 - Serving on the Membership Committee to recruit and retain Board members.

-Since meetings are held during the workday, supervisory concurrence must be attained prior to submitting a nomination to serve on the Board.
+Since meetings are held during the workday, supervisory concurrence must be attained prior to submitting an application to serve on the Board.
 Participation on the Board is an official duty and may be included as a non-critical element on an employee’s performance plan.

-Voting Members are prohibited from being an officer, member of the board, trustee, employee or partner of any NIH-sponsored Child Care Program.
+Voting Members are prohibited from being an officer, member of the board, trustee, employee or partner of any NIH-sponsored child care center/program.
 The incumbent may not have any financial interest in such a program, either themselves or through their spouse or minor child, except that they may have a dependent in such a program, provided that they receive approval to participate from the appropriate ethics official.

 The NIH Child Care Board does not have oversight of the NIH-sponsored Child Care Centers.